Gluten free dating isn’t always easy. “Nice to meet you, what do you do, where do you live, what’s your sign, do you have any dietary restrictions?”

 Planning dates may require a little bit more effort, but I’m sure your thoughtfulness won’t go unnoticed.

-Being supportive in the early stages of dating may even determine how far your relationship gets.
-If you’re not supportive from the beginning, chances are your date won’t keep you around.
+Being supportive in the early stages of dating may even determine how far your relationship goes.
+If you’re not supportive from the beginning, chances are your date won’t keep you around for very long.

 Recently, I was out with a friend and we were talking about relationships (what else is new).
 Without mentioning her name, here’s what she said,